Travel.State.Gov >

 Airport Screening Procedures: All travelers should anticipate strict airport security screening procedures.
 Travelers wishing to be screened privately should note secondary screening procedures are more thorough than those conducted at the primary security checkpoint.

-HIV/AIDS: Some HIV/AIDS entry restrictions exist for visitors and foreign residents of Uzbekistan.
+HIV/AIDS Restrictions: Uzbekistan has imposed HIV/AIDS travel restrictions on visitors and foreign residents.
 Long-term visitors may be required to submit HIV test results along with their visa application.
-For more information, contact the Embassy of Uzbekistan before you travel.
+Please verify this information with the Embassy of Uzbekistan before you travel.

 Find information on dual nationality, prevention of international child abduction and customs regulations on our websites.